Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 Determines the order in which an action or property control component will display in the panel.
 The default is 1000.
 This key is optional.

 **code**
 This key receives any reusable snippet - HTML, Javascript, PHP.
 This key is optional.
 If you are putting together a component consisting of controls or actions only it doesn't need to be added.
+An example passing both HTML and PHP.
 ```javascript
 code: '<h2>The title of this article is <?php the_title(); ?>.</h2>',
 ```